keerthy456/Machine-Learning-Final-Project-Vakkalagadda-Keerthi/README.md

 **Aggregate Relationship**

 <p align="left"> <img src="./results/aggregate-1.png" align="middle" width="500"/></p>

-Observation: From the above plot people with BMI value Higher than '28' has high probablity of getting a heart disease and stroke.
+### Observation: From the above plot people with BMI value Higher than '28' has high probablity of getting a heart disease and stroke.

 <p align="left"> <img src="./results/aggregate-2.png" align="middle" width="500"/></p>

-From the results male adults who have heart disease smoke more than female peers.
+### Observation:Observation:From the results male adults who have heart disease smoke more than female peers.

 <p align="left"> <img src="./results/sex-bar.png" align="middle" width="500"/></p>

-Above result shows the distribution of different columns based on 'gender'.
+### Observation: Above result shows the distribution of different columns based on 'gender'.
 By seeing the plots, it looks like most of the women are not heavy drinkers/smokers, do more physical activity, less prone to have stroke and maintain good gen health when compared with men records.

 **Correlation Matrix**

 <p align="left"> <img src="./results/corrMatrix.png" align="middle" width="500"/></p>
-By looking at the above matrix we can say 'GenHealth' is highly correlated with 'Physical Health' and 'Difficulty in Walking'
+ ### Observation: By looking at the above matrix we can say 'GenHealth' is highly correlated with 'Physical Health' and 'Difficulty in Walking'

-**Summary**
+## Summary

 The adults whose age is greater than or euqal to 80 have higher chances of getting a heart disease.
 In overall Dataset, most people who are diagnosed with heart disease are smokers and in that, percentage of male adults is high.
 White and Black people seem to have higher chance of getting heart disease.
 I did not see any relationship between heart disease and people who are Heavy drinkers/ asthma patients.
 Diabetic adults seem to have more chances of getting heart disease.
 However, the dataset is highly unbalanced and because of this some conculsions/plots needed to be further investiged and I'm hoping that by applying sampling techinques on dataset we can achieve noticable relationships between some features.